sarafec/static/README.md

 ### Static

-This project contains a collection of static, but reusable d3.js charts.
-The aim is to define a variety of charting functions that can be used for similar datasets.
+This project contains a collection of static and reusable d3.js charts.
+The aim is to define reusable charting functions that can be used for similar datasets.

 Charts supported: positive vertical bar charts, negative vertical bar charts, and multiseries line charts.